Naima16/DBD_in_gut_microbiome/Metagenomics/README.md

 - Obtain MIDAS output for HMP1-2 dataset (should be a single directory containing merged genes, snps, species output)
 - Run postprocessing scripts (postprocess/calculate_...) if necessary
 - Make a symbolic link to utils under postprocess

+To process Poyet MIDAS output, swap out metadata for poyet/metadata and utils/sample_utils.py for poyet/sample_utils.py.
+All postprocessing steps are analogous.